RyanKadri/rk0.xyz/packages/site/src/lessons/intro-web-programming/lesson4/lab/responsive-resume.md

 ## Part Three - Responsive Resume

 Since recruiters will view your resume on a number of different types of devices, it should be responsive.
 You should consider at least 3 viewing possibilities:
+- A large screen.
 - A printed page
 - A small screen (width between 400 and 700 px)
-- A large screen.

 There are a few things you should consider for these different media:

+**Large Screens:** This is the "default view" most users will get if they visit your resume site on a laptop / desktop and corresponds to the view you designed in part 2.

 **Printed Page:** For a printed page, users will not want to print out a ton of color.
 Anything with a color background should switch to have a white background (and maybe a border to remain distinct?).
 Also, the resume **must** fit on one page.

 **Small Screens:** For a small screen, users do not want to scroll horizontally.
 All content should fit horizontally on the screen.
 That means parts of the layout that have two columns should merge together to only have one.

-**Large Screens:** The view users see in a large screen should match up with what they get when they print (minus color potentially).
-For this project, make your resume look like an 8.5 x 11 sheet of paper centered in the page.
-It should look exactly the same as it would when printed.

 Please use media queries to include styles that apply specifically to the different media above.
 CSS grid is your friend here.
 Think about how you laid out the BookReads site from the last lab and try to combine that approach with how we used media queries in lesson 3 to include both a 2-column and 1-column view in one site.